Skip to content

 What about other religions?
 Are they wrong?

 The framework does not treat other religions as darkness.
-It treats them as partial lights.
+It recognizes genuine moral insight, ritual longing, and fragments of truth preserved across traditions.

 But the Christian claim is sharper than "God exists."
 The claim is that the source entered the distance in person, to repair what human striving could not.